-How do I register my computer or networked device on the IU network?
+How do I register my wired device on the IU network?

-Before any computer or other networked device can establish an Internet connection via the wired or wireless network at Indiana University, its network adapter(s) must be registered with IU's DHCP service.
+Before any wired (Ethernet-connected) device can establish an Internet connection via the network at Indiana University, its network adapter(s) must be registered with IU's DHCP service.
 On campus, you can make a limited connection to IU's network to complete either of the first two processes below (Get Connected or use the DHCP page).
 After doing so, you'll have full Internet access.

 On this page:

 - Use the DHCP registration page: To register computers running Mac OS X, Linux computers, gaming consoles with a built-in browser, and any other Ethernet-enabled device

 - Manual registration by a consultant: Certain computers and devices

 - Re-registering your computer or networked device

 - How many networked devices can I register?

 - In most cases, faculty and staff will have their IU-owned work computers and networked devices registered by their departmental or school-based IT Pros.
 However, faculty and staff can run Get Connected to register personally owned computers they bring to campus (if they meet the system requirements), and IU's DHCP registration page for any personally owned smartphones, tablets, or e-readers.
 See the sections below for more about Get Connected and the DHCP registration page.

-- Computers running outdated operating systems and other devices that do not meet IU's security standards cannot be registered.
+- Devices running outdated operating systems or otherwise do not meet IU's security standards cannot be registered.